nakmuaycactus/LabOps/README.md

 ## Environment Setup

-To get started, follow these steps to set up your environment:
+To get started, follow these steps to set up your environment: (detailed instructions coming asap)

-Ensure that ESXi/Vcenter is properly configured. (detailed instructions coming soon)
+Ensure that ESXi/Vcenter is properly configured.

 Clone this repository to your local machine: